 This city dates back to 1564 and was under the control of the French, Spanish, and British each separately before Florida became a part of the United States in 1821.
 The area was also home to Timucuan Native American settlements for many years before the Europeans arrived.

 While in Jacksonville, be sure to do some sightseeing and check out the many notable buildings and properties in the area.
+Consider staying the night more affordably at one of its top campgrounds.

 Here are the top historical places near Jacksonville, FL, in no particular order: